microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 The deployment process in Azure pipelines helps in automation of the deployment and complement the controls offered by ServiceNow.

 ## How to use the integration
-- The integration requires the Azure DevOps application to be installed on the ServiceNow instance.
+1. The integration requires the Azure DevOps application to be installed on the ServiceNow instance.
    A service account created in ServiceNow and provided the x_mioms_azpipeline.pipelinesExecution role would be used for all the        communication.

-- Create service connection for ServiceNow in Azure pipelines.Provide username and password for the service account configured in #1
+2. Create service connection for ServiceNow in Azure pipelines.Provide username and password for the service account configured in #1

-- Configure a release gate for ServiceNow change management
+3. Configure a release gate for ServiceNow change management

 A new change request would be created for each pipeline run.
 Inputs provided in the gate would be set as properties of the change request in ServiceNow.

-## Inputs for Gate:
+ **Inputs for Gate**:
 - **Short description**: A summary of the change.
 - **Description**: A detailed description of the change.
 - **Category**:  The category of the change, for example, Hardware, Network, Software.